 Blue Mountains National Park – New South Wales

 The world-heritage listed Blue Mountains National Park is a natural wonder that features iconic landmarks and breathtaking scenery.
-Typically, there are around 5 days of snowfall in June/July each year, so the King’s birthday public holiday is the perfect time to visit for a long weekend.
+Typically, there are around 5 days of snowfall in June/July each year, so the King’s Birthday public holiday is the perfect time to visit for a long weekend.

 Located an hour from Sydney, it’s the perfect destination for a day-trip.
 Or, if you want to turn it into a mini vacay, there’s plenty of camping spots, cute chalets and charming cabins to choose from.
 Best of all, with the entry fee being a mere $8 per car, you’ll be well below your budget!